 Many Individuals Make Up the Bride of Christ

 It’s worth realizing that however we approach the woman in the song, Solomon is a type of Christ.
-Types of things in the Old Testament of the Bible are mere shadows of the reality that would come later.
+Types of things in the Old Testament are but shadows of the realities that would come later.
 The woman likewise represents a type of the Bride of Christ, the Church.

-That being said what is the 700 wives and 300 concubines of Solomon, compared to the multitude of saints that have been wed to Christ?
-Yet, we are all one Bride.
+That being said, what are the 700 wives and 300 concubines of Solomon, compared to the multitude of saints that have been wed to Christ in the New Covenant?
+We are all one Bride.

 Called to Invite Others To Become The Beloved

 In the same way, we’re reaching out to the lost and dying world around us inviting them into this same love relationship and to become part of the Bride of Christ as well.
-Despite our imperfections, weaknesses, and flaws, Christ still loves her, sought her, and laid his life down by dying on the cross so as provide her the opportunity to unite with him through his gift of salvation1.
+Despite our imperfections, weaknesses, and flaws, Christ still loves her, sought her, and laid his life down by dying on the cross so as provide her the opportunity to unite with him through his gift of salvation ((Check out my post, The Wedding at Cana: Why Did Jesus REALLY Make the Wine?)).
 He made the first move and gives her the chance to reciprocate.

 If You’re Not Part of the Solution, You’re Part of the Problem